leecheewei/Course-Project-for-Coursera-Getting-and-Getting-Data-Course/README.md

     - 'train/y_train.txt': Training labels.
     - 'test/X_test.txt': Test set.
     - 'test/y_test.txt': Test labels.activity_labels, features.
-Merge the training and the test sets to create one data set.
+3. Naming all the columns with the descriptive names
+4. Merging the tables
-Extract only the measurements on the mean and standard deviation for each measurement.
+5. Extracting only the mean and standard deviation measurements
-Use descriptive activity names to name the activities in the data set.
+6. Use descriptive activity and variable names to label the activities and features names in the data table
-Appropriately label the data set with descriptive variable names.
-Create a second, independent tidy set with the average of each variable for each activity and each subject.
+7. Creates a second, independent tidy data set and write to the text file 'TidyData.txt'

-Write the data set to the tidy_data.txt file.
-The tidy_data.txt in this repository was created by running the run_analysis.R script using R version 3.2.2 (2015-08-14) on Windows 8.1 64-bit edition.
+The TidyData.txt in this repository was created by running the run_analysis.R script using R version 3.2.2 (2015-08-14) on Windows 8.1 64-bit edition.

 This script requires the dplyr package (version 0.4.3 was used).